 Chuncho Claylick | The tallest clay wall in the Amazon

-Chuncho Claylick is the largest clay lick in the world, deep in the heart of Tambopata National Park.
-Because the Amazon rainforest is kilometers away from the ocean, salt-free rainwater and foods are part of the wildlife’s natural diet.
-The majority of the minerals and nutrients in the jungle are commonly found on the banks of the rivers, deposited in clay walls ( also known as saltlicks or claylicks).
+The majority of the minerals and nutrients in the jungle are commonly found on the banks of the rivers, deposited in clay walls (also known as saltlicks or claylicks).
 Although these areas are quite rare and most of them very small, every morning they attract large flocks of colorful Amazonian parrots, macaws, tapirs, jaguars, or monkeys.

 One day expedition at Chuncho Claylick

-The medium-sized parrots are the first who dare to taste the clay, while macaws keep their distance and carefully observe the whole area from the distance.
-Only after they are fully convinced there is no nearby danger, they fly down from the top of the trees to enjoy snacking on the wall full of nutrients.
+Tips&Tricks The medium-sized parrots are the first who dare to taste the clay, while macaws keep their distance and carefully observe the whole area from the distance.
+Only after they are fully convinced there is no nearby danger, they fly down from the top of the trees to enjoy snacking on the wall.

 In addition to the birds, we also had the opportunity to observe other wildlife in the area, such as monkeys, toucans, and a few capybaras.